-A parent/guardian or responsible older sibling (Grades 4 and up) will accompany the student to their classroom and wait until the Class Teacher can welcome them into the class for the day.
+Parent(s)/guardian(s) or responsible older sibling (Grades 4 and up) will accompany the student to their classroom and wait until the Class Teacher can welcome them into the class for the day.
 Students may not be unattended while they wait to enter the classroom.